 For more details, refer to the WordPress Search Replace documentation.

-If you are satisfied with the dry run, you can run the command without the --dry-run
+wp_postmeta table.wp_%blog_id%_posts table, which stores post_title and post_content.If you are satisfied with the dry run, you can run the command without the --dry-run flag to apply the changes.

 News widgets use data cached in Elasticsearch.
 After updating the database, you must refresh the data in Elasticsearch.
 Run the following command:

-wp socast-elasticsearch index_create --check_exists=false --url=d%accountID%.cms.socastsrm.com
+wp socast-elasticsearch index_create --check_exists=false --url=d%account_id%.cms.socastsrm.com

-If you need to perform the same operation on multiple sites, create a bash script containing all necessary commands.
+If you need to perform the same operation on multiple sites, create a Bash script containing all necessary commands.
 Use and update the provided sample file as needed.

-folder on the daemon server and run the following command:
+Upload the script to the /socast folder on the daemon server and run the following command:

 nohup ./SP14331.sh > SP14331_report.txt